auspex-ntnu/auspex/functions/logger/gcp/README.md

 `BUCKET_NAME`: Name of bucket to store JSON logs in.

-`COLLECTION_NAME`: Name of Firestore collection to store scan logs in.
+`LOGS_COLLECTION_NAME`: Name of Firestore collection to store scan logs in.

 `GCP_PROJECT`: Project that function is deployed to.
 (Automatically set by GCP, but needs to be specified when run locally (?))